StantonMartin/pgnc-external-stack/README.md

   - Place in the `certbot/` directory for SSL certificate management
 - **Environment Configuration**:
   - `.env` file: Copy `sample.env` to `.env` and configure for your environment
-  - Contains database credentials, API keys, and service configurations
+  - Contains database credentials, API keys, Solr authentication credentials, and service configurations

 ## Quick Start